A short proof that $w(3,k) \ge (1-o(1))k^2$: Introduction

 Aaronson et al. proved $w(3,k) \gg k^2$ via a slightly involved combinatorial argument \cite{fox}; this result remains unpublished and attained a worse constant than Theorem~\ref{weak}.
 We note that we were unaware of this result before we wrote an earlier draft of this argument.

 Guo and Warnke proved that $w(3,k) \gg n^2/\log n$ by analyzing a random greedy process \cite{guo}, they were unaware of the result of \cite{fox}.

 \end{rmk} \begin{ack}This work was done under the supervision of Ben Green.
 We are thankful for his comments on the presentation of this note, especially the suggestion to use the language of direct products.
+We also thank Atticus Stonestrom and Matt Kwan for helpful feedback.